prakash951/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 </tr>
 <tr>
 <td>Mean</td>
-<td>The average of each variable for each activity and each subject(Which is the average of all variables)</td>
+<td>The average of each variable for <b>each activity and each subject</b>(Which is the average of all variables which are described in the table below[3 - 68])</td>
 <td>TotalSampleMean</td>
 </tr>
 </table>

 Tidy data is a standard way of mapping the meaning of a dataset to its structure.
 A dataset is messy or tidy depending on how rows, columns and tables are matched up with observations, variables and types.

 In tidy data:

 1. Each variable forms a column.

 2. Each observation forms a row.

 3. Each type of observational unit forms a table.